navi-04/Issue-change-log/issue-change-log-cui/documentation/03-configuration-setup.md

 # Configuration and Setup

-This guide covers all configuration options and setup procedures for the Issue Change Log app.
+This guide covers all configuration options and setup procedures for the Advanced Work Item log app.

 ## Overview

-The Issue Change Log app uses a **two-tier access control system**:
+The Advanced Work Item log app uses a **two-tier access control system**:

 1. **Site-Level Authorization** (Managed by Jira Administrators)
 2. **Project-Level Enablement** (Managed by Project Administrators)